hecarson/utahsec/Meetings/2026-01-28-cookie-stealer/README.md

                 return render_template("tickets.html", error="input contains forbidden tags")
 ```

-How can we bypass the blacklist?
+**Your turn:** How can we construct a XSS payload that bypasses the blacklist?
 Feel free to search the web.

 <details>
 <summary>Answer (click to reveal)</summary>